 - The closing number for "Videotape", when Buster Poindexter hosts an "All Night Party".

 - Demoted to Extra/Commuting on a Bus: Miss Piggy and Fozzie Bear don't appear very often, as Frank Oz was busy with movie projects (particularly What About Bob?) during the show's production.

 - Everything's Better with Dinosaurs: One episode that never aired on NBC, Living With Dinosaurs.
-It subsequently aired in The Nineties on Nickelodeon.
+It subsequently premiered in 1993 on Nickelodeon as a stand-alone special.

 - Green Aesop: In one story narrated by Clifford, and in others.

 - Hostile Show Take Over: Gonzo and Leon try this, but it's less hostile than usual as Kermit relishes the opportunity for a break.
 Consequently, things fall to pieces as no one can decide who should have Kermit's job.

 - Laugh Track: In Miss Piggy's Hollywood, Fozzie Bear's set at The Comedy Store (a Real Life stand-up comedy club) is heckled by Statler and Waldorf.
 He then reveals he brought a laugh track with him just in case, and when he uses it for the same routine, it works so well that they wind up surrendering, complete with little white flags.